-ABILITY TO ENGAGE DIVERSE PERSPECTIVES CSU GE Breadth & IGETC: Students are able to understand and appreciate the diversity of the human experience.
-Creativity and Aesthetics 3.2 Identify Values: Identify and evaluate aesthetic and cultural Early Childhood Development: Students are able to compare and contrast diverse cultural values, child rearing practices, attitudes towards play and education by values from diverse disciplines.
-3.4 Interpret Influences: Distinguish and interpret the effects of artistic and/or philosophical influences across a range of developing respectful reciprocal relationships in order to work effectively with children, families, contexts and cultural heritages.
-Respect and Responsibility: co-workers and community.
-Liberal Arts and Sciences - Language Arts and 4.5 Community Applications: Recognize the importance of applying creativity and diverse Communication: Students are able to recognize and appreciate the value of a multicultural world and of diversity in its many forms. sources of knowledge to problems in local, national, and global communities.
-4.7 Intercultural Values: Recognize the commonality and differences between human experiences across cultures and communities, whether defined by race, ethnicity, gender, religion, class, sexual orientation, legal status, or ability, and interact positively with others across cultural and communal divides.
+Creativity and Aesthetics

+- 3.2 Identify Values: Identify and evaluate aesthetic and cultural values from diverse disciplines. - 3.4 Interpret Influences: Distinguish and interpret the effects of artistic and/or philosophical influences across a range of contexts and cultural heritages.

+Respect and Responsibility:

+- 4.5 Community Applications: Recognize the importance of applying creativity and diverse sources of knowledge to problems in local, national, and global communities. - 4.7 Intercultural Values: Recognize the commonality and differences between human experiences across cultures and communities, whether defined by race, ethnicity, gender, religion, class, sexual orientation, legal status, or ability, and interact positively with others across cultural and communal divides.